C-D-Lewis/hom-mc-server/README.md

 ### AWS S3 backup

-Backup the server to an AWS S3 bucket:
+Backup the server to an AWS S3 bucket as a `tar`:

 `./scripts/upload-backup.sh`

-See `scripts/crontab.txt` for template crontab to automate these.